 BROWN MIX: Common cheap mixture, useful for wood primers and/or very liquid paintings.
 In fact, the feathered (plumed) fibres help in spreading and prevent paint dripping: the mixture “top” is only pure synthetic feathered and natural bristle is a size less (to obtain a “tank effect”);

-SUPER: very high quality mixture, superior to any kind of natural bristle in the market.
-In fact, it is realized with a big percentage of natural Chungking bristle top.90% reinforced (and in this case the term is really adapt) with a PET synthetic (also this of high quality).
+SUPER: very high quality mixture (top 90%), superior to any kind of natural bristle in the market.
+In fact, it is realized with a big percentage of natural bristle mixed with a mix of pure Harmony synthetic (see follow) of high quality.
 It’s aimed at a very particular and demanding user (that prefer to save time and energy to obtain a perfect result).

 Pure synthetic mixtures.
 Miscellaneous of different types/sizes of all synthetic mono-filaments (without the presence of natural bristles).
 During last years they are more and more requested for the different, but easy, way of use and maintenance (lifetime, cleaning, etc. etc.)